sorabhtomar/amidstsky/readme.txt

 = Does this theme support any plugins? =

 Amidst Sky includes support for Infinite Scroll in Jetpack.
+It comes with a custom recent posts widget.

 == Changelog ==